jbrains/the-definitive-guide-to-mock-objects-book/manuscript/TautologicalTdd.md

 }
 ```

+> Just to simplify the discussion, I've assumed the best-case scenario of an immutable `Cars` object.
+I would hate to jump through the additional hoops necessary if someone had made `Cars` mutable.
+(Don't do that.
+Really.)

 Far from "tautological", this test describes **the very purpose** of `CarRepository`: it relies on `CarService` to find the right cars, but it has to provide the right `serviceHeader`.

 **Uh... why not just write integrated tests?** Fabio recommended this in his article.
 I don't feel the need to duplicate all the tests for `CarService` in order to test `CarRepository`.
 I also don't feel comfortable testing `CarService` only through `CarRepository`, especially given that `CarService` exports a much more convenient interface to its clients.
 If anything, I wouldn't bother testing `CarRepository` and put all my energy into testing `CarService`.
 Seriously.